Free Walking Tour Berlin

 The Origins of Berlin’s Division

-The division of Berlin can be attributed to the geopolitical tensions between the United States, the Soviet Union, the United Kingdom, and France, who each had control over specific zones in Germany.
-The city of Berlin, although located within Soviet-held territory, was also divided into four sectors controlled by each Allied power.
+The cause of the division of Berlin to the geopolitical tensions between the United States, Soviet Union, the United Kingdom and France each had control of certain zones in Germany.
+Located in Soviet held territory, the City of Berlin was also divided into four sectors that were under control of each Allied power.

 The Berlin Wall: Symbol of Division

-The most striking physical manifestation of Berlin’s division was the Berlin Wall.
-Erected by the German Democratic Republic (East Germany) in 1961, the wall physically and ideologically separated East and West Berlin, serving as a symbol of the Cold War era.
+Berlin’s division was most strikingly expressed by the Berlin Wall.
+The wall was originally erected by the German Democratic Republic (East Germany) in 1961, to be both a physical and ideological barrier between East and West Berlin, representing the not so distant past of the Cold War.

 East Berlin: The Capital of East Germany